shivangi2810/Image-Classification-using-Deep-learning/README.md

-# Machine-Learning
+# ML-DL
-Implementation of various ML algorithms
+Implementation of various Machine Learning and Deep Learning Algorithms